thomasrey01/bachelor-project/README.md

 Face 0: facing in positive Z. Face 1: facing in negative Z

-Only first "grouping" of aisles show measurements between aisles.
+Only first "grouping" (A) of aisles show measurements between aisles.

 ### Database flow
     if database is empty then: